-Danny Burns is an IDS Research Cluster Leader and professorial Research Fellow.
+Danny Burns is a professorial Research Fellow.
+He led the Participation, Inclusion and Social Change Cluster from 2010 – 2019.
 His work focuses on participatory learning for social change with a strong emphasis on systems thinking and complexity.

 Between 2002 and 2010 he was Professor of Social & Organisational Learning at the University of the West of England (UWE).
 At UWE, he co-directed the SOLAR action research centre.
 Prior to this he was a lecturer, then senior lecturer, at the School for Policy Studies, University of Bristol.
 There he was Programme Director of the M.Sc. in Management Development and Social Responsibility.
 Previously, Danny worked as the Director of the Tenant Participation Advisory Service for Scotland and prior to that as Director of the Decentralisation Research and Information Centre.
 Over the past eight years he has directed or co-directed more than twenty participatory research projects.